 If you are looking for a long-term investment, Ethereum is definitely a better option.
-With the abundance of catalysts that could push ETH value upwards, including the increasing demand of the Decentralized Finance (DeFi) market, a decentralized exchange (DEX); ETH will still be a bullish trend, despite the stagnant against Bitcoin it may possess.
+With the abundance of catalysts that could push ETH value upwards, including the increasing demand of the Decentralized Finance (Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
+Build...) market, a decentralized exchange (Decentralise Exchange (DEX) is a crypto exchange platform that is built upon blockchain technology and negates the need ...); ETH will still be a bullish trend, despite the stagnant against Bitcoin it may possess.

 However, Ethereum Classic may still be a good investment if you intend to diversify your crypto investment portfolio.
 Ultimately, the question you should be asking if ‘How much you’re willing to invest, how you want to invest, and what’s your ultimate goal?’

 The Future for ETH and ETC in 2021